 In addition to speaking to UVU students during Diop's trip, he is in Utah to induct N. Yeah Samaké as the new honorary consul of Mali in Utah.
 Samaké is a Utah resident who currently serves as the executive director of the Mali Rising Foundation, a non-profit organization established to provide better access to education for millions of children around the world.

-Ambassador Diop Lectures and Poses with UVU Business Law Students
+Ambassador Diop lectures to UVU Business Law Students.

 Ambassador Diop's comments about his visit to UVU:

 "Your College continued efforts in being an energy-efficient campus are extraordinary.
 I think that universities across the African continent should use your unique consolidation efforts and power utilization on campus, to save money, which could be invested in equipment, such as computers for the scholars or simply utilize to pay the personnel.
 We have an advantage in Mali particularly, because of its position on the map of Africa.
 We could exploit sunrays to further develop the use of solar energy."

 "The visit was indeed instructional and it was an honor to meet the two Malian nationals that are registered in your school.
 I hope that more Malian scholars will have the opportunity to enroll in UVU and obtain an education that will allow them to take part in the development of Mali."

 Mountain American Credit Union: